teddyh-io/MSR605X-Keyboard/README.md

 # MSR605X-Keyboard

-Turn your MSR605x magnetic stripe reader into a keyboard wedge.
-Swipe a card and the track data gets typed directly into whatever input field is focused — no copy/paste needed.
+Turn your MSR605x magnetic stripe writer into a simple input device.
+Swipe a card and the track data gets typed directly into whatever input field is focused without needing to deal with the clumsy MSR605x interface.
+Helpful for when inputting a lot of cards into an excel spreadsheet or a GC reseller website.

 ## Features